The 2024 season marks Jeremy O’Day’s 26th year with the Saskatchewan Roughriders.

 Known for his fierce competitiveness and leadership on and off the field, O’Day was named a division all-star six times and a CFL all-star three times.
 On four occasions, he was the Riders’ nominee for the award as the CFL’s most outstanding offensive lineman.

 Off the field, O’Day spent countless hours in the community, an effort that was recognized by the CFL in 2008 when he was named the winner of the Tom Pate Award.
-The award is presently annually to the player who exhibits outstanding sportsmanship while also making a contribution to his team and his community.
+The award is presented annually to the player who exhibits outstanding sportsmanship while also making a contribution to his team and his community.

 Jeremy, his wife Dana and their three children (Tyson, Brooklyn and Alyssa) make Regina their year-round home.